 I am currently attempting to uncover the molecular basis of reef coral resilience to elevated temperature; why do some corals bleach while their neighbors do not?
-This work is being conducted in three locations:
+This work is being conducted in five locations:

 3) Anilao (Luzon, Philippines) in collaboration w/ the Institute of Biological Sciences of the University of the Philippines-Los Banos